Melian (Middle-earth): Comparisons with other characters

 Ivana Šarić contrasted Melian with Gandalf, another Maia character whom she considers equal to Melian in power and wisdom.
-She commented that unlike the Wizard she is absent as an active agent in Tolkien's stories, as she is primarily bound to Middle-earth out of love for Thingol, and remains largely passive due to her primary characterization as his wife. Šarić noted that the absence of any masculine qualities in her appearance, described by Tolkien as an exceedingly beautiful, is a signal of Melian's more subservient nature, as she maintains a strictly defensive position with her Girdle over Doriath and is never shown as having a desire for power.
+She commented that unlike the Wizard she is absent as an active agent in Tolkien's stories, as she is primarily bound to Middle-earth out of love for Thingol, and remains largely passive due to her primary characterization as his wife. Šarić noted that the absence of any masculine qualities in her appearance, described by Tolkien as exceedingly beautiful, is a signal of Melian's more subservient nature, as she maintains a strictly defensive position with her Girdle over Doriath and is never shown as having a desire for power.

-In an entry for the J.R.R.
-Tolkien Encyclopedia titled "Music in Middle Earth", Bradford Lee Eden remarked that Melian's daughter Lúthien is named Tinúviel or "Nightingale" by Beren, even though that bird, the nightingale, is connected with Melian's backstory; at one point in the narrative of The Silmarillion, Tolkien associates Lúthien's song with another bird, the lark, and the theme of "springtime regeneration".

-In her article published by Central Connecticut State University, Kristine Larsen contended that Melian was recycled from another character in The Kalevala.
+In an article published by Central Connecticut State University, Kristine Larsen contended that Melian was recycled from another character in the Kalevala.
 Larsen compared her to the Finnish goddess Mielikki in The Story of Kullervo, which played a central role in Tolkien's first attempts to compose original mythology.
-Verlyn Flieger, the editor of The Story of Kullervo, identifies its "blue-robed Lady of the Forest" character as Mielikki, which Larsen associates with Melian's magical powers of enchantment as well as gift of foresight, a reflection of what Flieger terms Tolkien's "long preoccupation with the nature of magic and the supernatural".
+Verlyn Flieger, the editor of The Story of Kullervo, identifies its "blue-robed Lady of the Forest" character as Mielikki.
+Larsen associates the blue robes with Melian's magical powers of enchantment as well as the gift of foresight, a reflection of what Flieger terms Tolkien's "long preoccupation with the nature of magic and the supernatural".
 Larsen noted that when Tolkien expanded and revised the tale of Beren and Lúthien over the years, he also emphasized the role of Melian as a sage "who pronounces dooms and whose advice is ignored only at significant risk", as well as the tragic consequences suffered by the characters who do not heed her advice.
 Lisa Coutras noted that Thingol's reckless actions and refusal to heed Melian's counsel about the Silmarils brought about the downfall of his kingdom.

+Fontenot makes some comparisons with classical figures, too.
+She describes Melian as "the Orpheus of Arda", since, much like the lyre-playing musician of Greek myth, "Her voice is so beautiful that all of paradise leaves off its normal activities just to listen to her."
+Further, she likens Melian to Cassandra, the prophetess of Troy who makes accurate predictions of trouble to come, but is ignored all the same.